angryziber/synology-cast-photos/README.md

 ## Components

-* sender/ - *Chromecast sender*, use it to start and control the show from Google Chrome with Google Cast extension installed
+* sender/ - *Chromecast sender*, use it to start and control the show from Google Chrome
 * receiver/ - *Chromecast receiver* - this file will run on Chromecast dongle, or use it stand-alone to view photos
-* backend/ - php scripts for serving the actual photos from NAS, or any other php-enabled server
+* backend/ - php scripts for listing and serving the actual photos from NAS, or any other php-enabled server
 * config.php/js - each directory has a config file, where you can define paths of photos on your server and other parameters

+## UHD/4K TVs and Chromecast Ultra

+Android TVs and Chromecast Ultra still cannot display any non-video content above FullHD 1080p.
+2160p resolution is only used for compatible videos, any other elements of receiver are downscaled, including images.

+In order to display images at full TV resolution, they are converted to 1-frame mp4 videos using `ffmpeg`, see (photov.php)[backend/photov.php]
+Use `jpeg` branch if you are fine with 1080p resolution.

 ## Installing